wlktan/LireNLPSystem/README.md

   + Re-writing code for generalizability.

 9/19/2017:
-* Updated functions and documentation
+* Easy loading of ML model coefficients